Oswaldo Cruz: Death and legacy

 In the morning of February 11, 1917, at 44 years of age, he died of kidney failure in Petrópolis, Rio de Janeiro state.

-As a consequence of the short, fruitful life of Oswaldo Cruz, an extremely important scientific and health institution was born, which marked the beginning of experimental medicine in Brazil in many areas.
+Thanks to Oswaldo Cruz, an extremely important scientific and health institution was born, which marked the beginning of experimental medicine in Brazil in many areas.
 To this day it exerts a strong influence on Brazilian science, technology and public health.

 In Brazil, several neighborhoods, schools, and public institutions are named after him.
 Some examples are the neighborhood of Oswaldo Cruz, Rio de Janeiro, the Rodovia Oswaldo Cruz in São Paulo, and the aforementioned health institute Oswaldo Cruz Foundation.